shahzaib93/phaserjs-tutorial-content/readme.md

-# Guidlines for this Tutorial 🤓
+# Guidelines for this Tutorial 🤓

+Hi, 🤚 This repository has been created for content developers interested in being part of our team to develop online programming courses for kids and teens within our online platform.
+You are supposed to follow guidelines here and create a short course.
+When you are done, you should share your repository with us, and we will check and back to you.

-Hi 🤚 This is the repo I have created to specify the guidelines for creating a tutorial for my courses.
-This game is available here https://unclecode.github.io/phaserjs-tutorial-content/
+ This course is about teaching Javascript with PhaserJS.
+The output of this little game is available here https://unclecode.github.io/phaserjs-tutorial-content/

+## Steps:
-- Step 0: Create `index.html`, add a script tag to the phaserJs CDN and create the `game.js` file.
+- Step 0: Create `index.html`, add a script tag to the PhaserJs CDN, and create the `game.js` file.
   - Go through of `index.html` and explain elements special `div#game` element

 - Step 1: Create the game object.
 In this step we are focusing on the concept of object: